-- 3.3.1 In September 2019, Council approved an overall Borrowing Limit (for all Council Services) of £50 million.
-The Operational Boundary is recommended to be set at £35 million to reflect the current projected levels of borrowing.
-Council are asked to re-affirm the total Authorised Borrowing Limit of £50 million. - 3.3.2 The Operational Boundary.
+3.3.1 The Operational Boundary.
 This is the limit beyond which external debt is not normally expected to exceed.
 In most cases, this would be a similar figure to the CFR, but may be lower or higher depending on the levels of actual debt and the ability to fund under-borrowing by other cash resources.

-Operational 2022/23 2023/24 2024/25 2025/26
+Operational 2023/24 2024/25 2025/26 2026/27

 boundary Estimate Estimate Estimate Estimate

 Total external debt 35,000,000 35,000,000 35,000,000 35,000,000

-- 3.3.3 The Authorised Limit for external debt.
+- 3.3.2 The Authorised Limit for external debt.
 This is a key prudential indicator and represents a control on the maximum level of borrowing.
 This represents a legal limit beyond which external debt is prohibited, and this limit needs to be set or revised by the full Council.
-It reflects the level of external debt which, while not desired, could be afforded in the short term, but is not sustainable in the longer term. - 3.3.4 This is the statutory limit determined under section 3 (1) of the Local Government Act 2003.
+It reflects the level of external debt which, while not desired, could be afforded in the short term, but is not sustainable in the longer term. - 3.3.3 This is the statutory limit determined under section 3 (1) of the Local Government Act 2003.
 The Government retains an option to control either the total of all councils' plans, or those of a specific council, although this power has not yet been exercised.